epccs/Gravimetric/Hardware/Schooling/readme.md

 # Table Of Contents:

+1. ^0 N-CH Cutoff
 1. ^0 Power Protection
 1. ^0 Manager Should Do More
 1. ^0 Alternat Power Diode

+## ^0 N-CH Cutoff

+Q105 and Q118 need to go into cut off (or hi-z) when the MOSFET gate is low.
+The source and drain need to be swapped to work correctly, and sadly I have ^1 on order, so that means I will have to fix them on ^2.

 ## ^0  Power Protection